Shopping Links

 Take note: If you are religious and do not have a sense of humor about your beliefs, Gokudo is guaranteed to offend you.
 From Japan's native Shinto to Hindu tradition to primitive animism, not a single major world religion is spared from all manner of savage mockery.
 Gods and demons are turned into bickering and decidedly incompetent weirdoes engaged in a vast cosmic game, and Gokudo never misses a chance to swindle or backstab as many as he can.

 Sending up religion as brutally as Gokudo does takes some guts, although for the most part the religious themes are just another form of legend used as a springboard for all manner of wild hijinks.
-The series never gets serious, although it does get to a "point" buried in all the stupidity at the end.
+The series never gets serious, although at the end it does get to a "point" buried in all the stupidity.
 The final story arc, in addition to wrapping up the vast, layered mess set up through the series, casts Gokudo--the embodiment of hedonism--as mankind's savior from the whims of distant and uncaring gods who do little more than toy with humanity for their amusement.

 Those apt to get particularly worked up about the rampant blasphemy should keep in mind that "freedom to make your own mistakes beats being pushed around by your 'betters'" is more of an antiestablishment Libertarian message than an intent to offend.
 The religions Gokudo sends up seem symbolic of authoritarian morality rather than representative of a particular dislike of spirituality.